shaonianruntu/React-Todolist/README.md

-# Todolist Implemented With React Framework
+# Todolist implemented with React framework

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).